y00nsun/MER-in-the-Wild/README.md

   - [OpenSMILE GitHub](https://github.com/audeering/opensmile)

 ## Citation
-If you use this code or find it helpful for your research, please cite:
+If you use this code or find it helpful for your research, please cite our [paper]():

 ```yaml
 @article{lee2025cars,